Quietest Leaf Blowers 2020: Reviews and Buying Guide

 That’s why I went for electric or battery operated products that make a noise in the range of 60 – 70dBA.

 Judge the unit of your choice by standing 25 – 50 feet away and chick the noise level to be sure.
+Checking leaf blower decibel level while standing next to the unit is not how it’s done – and yet it’s something that most people don’t understand.

 Even then, pay close attention to the rules and regulations of your community while running a device such as these.